WebOfWorlds/initial_MSF_Whitepaper/README.md

 🌐 Web of Worlds (WoW) — Executive Summary

-An open, decentralized architecture for the metaverse built on web standards.
+An open, decentralized and efficient architecture for the metaverse built on web standards.

 ⸻